KazyYoda/Microbiome-Analysis-in-R/4_Metabolites/README.md

 - Post hoc analysis following a significant ANOVA result.
 - Identifies which specific groups differ from each other.

-> **Note**: Statistical significance results are not visualized by default.
-Users can extend the scripts to annotate plots with p-values or significance labels.

 ---

 ## 📈 Visualization